minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 user account with this name should exist by default on Mac OS X 10.2 and up.

-If you are running Mac OS X Server, you already have a version of MySQL installed.
+If you are running Mac OS X Server, you have a version of MySQL installed.
 The versions of MySQL that ship with Mac OS X Server versions are shown in the following table: